Adityaraj-30/Web-Design-and-Development/README.md

         a.
 All divisions have a solid border of 2px.
         b.
 Header and Footer division have aquamarine and dark blue background color respectively and same font-style which are larger than all other divisions.
         c.
 Background color of the Navigation division should be aqua and links of the pages should appear in UPPERCASE.
         d.
-Background color of the message and notices division should be light sky blue and text color should not be black.
-Message text should be italic and                notices should be bold.
+Background color of the message and notices division should be light sky blue and text color should not be black.Message text should be italic and                notices should be bold.

                                                               #JavaScript
     1. Write JavaScript to validate the form created by student in HTML practical 3 keeping in mind following constraints:
         a.
 No text box or text area should be left blank.
         b.
 Validate whether the Roll no. and Email of the student are in proper format.